-Schetz who apparently did not like the absence of greenery in the new urban development, provided the front of his house with a layer of soil and began creating a garden, he named Un coin au soleil (A corner in the sun).
+Schetz who apparently did not like the absence of greenery in the new urban development, provided the front of his house with a layer of soil and began creating a garden, which he named Un coin au soleil (A corner in the sun).

 Gradually the garden was transformed into an art environment with sculptures and colored ornaments, all composed of objets trouvés and recycled materials.
 Schetz has been active in embellishing the site for over twenty years.

 He died in 1986 while working in the garden.
-His wife has continued to care for the site.
+His wife continued to care for the site.

-The site was demolished
+The site has been demolished